International Polar Bear Day (February 27)

 Related Recipes for the Holiday

-• Cinnamon Polar Bears – Soft and fluffy bear-shaped cookies dusted with powdered sugar and featuring cinnamon candy noses.
+- Cinnamon Polar Bears – Soft bear-shaped cookies with a hint of spice.

 Links to Resources